Why buy a Francis Bay Muskoka Chair? In a nutshell:

 not us) but we would say normally about 1 - 2 hours.

 The arm rests (paddles) are a lovely feature of this chair and they are wide and flat enough to support a dinner plate.
-Our paddles are wider than others we have come across, the routering is superior giving a lovely rounded finish and they are made out of one piece of wood.
+The routering is superior giving a lovely rounded finish and they are made out of one piece of wood.
 You won't see any screw heads or plugs in our paddles as they are attached by screwing in from underneath so keeping the paddles smooth and clean.

 Our customers tell us that they are the most comfortable garden chairs they have sat in and this is because they are third generation Muskoka chairs which means that they have an angled sitting position with a flat base seat and a slightly curved back.
 The chair is comfortable yet supportive at the same time.
 Some chairs in the Adirondack style have flat backs and a fully angled sitting position which are not as comfortable.
 Other chairs may look the same but each one will have subtle differences, we sat in a lot chairs to find the most comfortable.
 The elegant look of our chair is due to it being proportionate, the back and seat slats are of similar size and the wood is the right thickness to not look too cumbersome.
 On a recent trip to Canada and America we tried to find a better chair but couldn't, we still believe that ours is the best!